Co-head of Corporate, UK

 78 Cannon Street

-Charles is the Head of Corporate at CMS UK.
+Charles is the Co-head of Corporate at CMS UK.
 For nearly 20 years he has advised utilities, generators, developers, funds and other financial investors on transactions in the energy and infrastructure sectors.

 Charles has advised on some of the highest value and most complex transactions in the energy sector, and for many years he has been recognised as one of the leading energy and infrastructure lawyers in the UK.
 He has advised on transactions with a cumulative value in excess of £100bn.